Armenian Soviet Socialist Republic

 Soviet Armenia was established on 29 November 1920, with the Sovietisation of the short-lived First Republic of Armenia.
 Consequently, historians refer to it as the Second Republic of Armenia.
 It became part of the Transcaucasian Socialist Federative Soviet Republic (TSFSR) along with neighboring Georgia and Azerbaijan, which comprised one of the four founding republics of the Soviet Union.
 When the TSFSR was dissolved in 1936, Armenia became a constituent republic of the Soviet Union.

-As part of the Soviet Union, Armenia experienced stabilization and security from hostile neighbors as well notable economic, cultural, and educational advancements.
-During its 71 year history, the republic was transformed from a largely agricultural hinterland to an important industrial production center, while its population almost quadrupled from around 880,000 in 1926 to 3.3 million in 1989 due to natural growth and large-scale influx of Armenian genocide survivors and their descendants.
+As part of the Soviet Union, Armenia experienced stabilization and security from hostile neighbors as well as notable economic, cultural, and educational advancements.
+During its 71-year history, the republic was transformed from a largely agricultural hinterland to an important industrial production center, while its population almost quadrupled from around 880,000 in 1926 to 3.3 million in 1989 due to natural growth and large-scale influx of Armenian genocide survivors and their descendants.

 Soviet Armenia flourished during Vladimir Lenin's New Economic Policy, but suffered during the Great Purge of Joseph Stalin.
 The republic contributed significantly to the Soviet victory in the Great Patriotic War and experienced a period of liberalization under Nikita Khrushchev's Thaw.
 Following the Brezhnev era, Mikhail Gorbachev's reforms of glasnost and perestroika saw the rise of the Karabakh movement in 1988.
 Local authorities declared state sovereignty on 23 August 1990 and boycotted the March 1991 referendum on the New Union Treaty.
 An independence referendum held on 21 September 1991 was supported by more than 99% of voters.
 With the dissolution of the Soviet Union on 26 December 1991, the Armenian SSR ceased to exist, and Armenia became an independent state.